ReggieNora/awesomeRepo/IncidentZen.md

 - Paste JSON from Bulk Ticketer into an Internal Note Toggle the Apps draw and click Bulk Ticket Blast in the GitHub Sidecar app

+**Warning!** You **must** leave your browser tab open and stay on the page until the tickets are all created -- the tickets are created by your browser talking to the Zendesk API, so if you navigate away before it says it is done, you might not create all of the tickets you were expecting to create.

 - Tickets for each owner will be created as Incident tickets and linked to the original Problem ticket

 - Submit the Problem ticket as `On-Hold` and Snooze for the desired time period